Designing Discontinuities: Quantizer Design

 \subsection{Dynamic Programming Formulation}

-To numerically find optimal partitions under the optimal quantization formulations, we extend a dynamic programming (DP) algorithm for optimal quantization due to Sharma \cite{sharma1978design}.
-A common approach for quantization is the Lloyd-Max algorithm \cite{max1960quantizing, lloyd1960least}, but this does not work in our setting, since we aim to concentrate the probability mass at the right (eastern) edge of partition regions, $b_i$ rather than largely being near the center $r_i$.
+The first optimization in \eqref{eq:prime_meridian} can be approached by exhaustive enumeration whereas finding optimal partitions using \eqref{eq:timezone_choice} or \eqref{eq:k_opt} is approached through dynamic programming (DP).\footnote{For brevity, we focus the paper on \eqref{eq:timezone_choice} rather than \eqref{eq:k_opt}.} Indeed, we extend a DP algorithm for optimal quantization \cite{sharma1978design}.
+A common approach for quantization---the Lloyd-Max algorithm \cite{max1960quantizing, lloyd1960least}---does not work in our setting, since we aim to concentrate the probability mass at the right (eastern) edge of partition regions, $b_i$ rather than largely being near the center $r_i$.

-Let $N$ be the total number of longitude lines and $K+1$ the time zone regions for $K$ time zone borders.
-We aim to find the optimal $K$-level quantizer, $i^{*}_k$ that acts as the time zone border for region $k+1$ with a minimum distortion $b_{i_k^{\ast}}$.
+Recall $N$ is the total number of longitude lines, with $K$ time zone borders.
+We aim to find the optimal $K$-level quantizer, where $b_i^{(k)}$ acts as the time zone border of minimum distortion for region $\mathcal{B}_k$.

-For any two longitude lines, $i$ and $j$, we calculate the eastern edge effects $b_i$ and $b_j$ based on population sizes at $i$ and $j$, having one be the time zone border for the other.
-Recall the objective is to have the minimum amount of population to the east of the time zone border.
-We start by measuring the effect $D_k(b_i, b_j)$ at just one quantization level, $k=1$, i.e.\ one time zone region, assuming longitude lines belong to one segment as follows,
+Specifically to measure the distortion $\mathcal{D}(\cdot)$, consider two longitude lines, $b_i$ and $b_j$, where $b_i$ acts as a reference time zone border for $b_j$.
+We calculate the eastern edge effect to be the amount of population at longitude lines to the eastern side of $b_i$ up to $b_j$.
+We start by measuring the eastern edge effect $\mathcal{D}_k(b_i, b_j)$ at just one quantization level, $k=1$, i.e.\ one time zone region, assuming longitude lines belong to one segment as follows: